Guajataka Scout Reservation: Camp staff

-Each patrol is led by a director, an adult leader who serves as an administrative official, and a Patrol Leader, a youth in charge of the patrol's specific program.
-In the past, each patrol had its own campsite nearby or next to their base of operations in the wooded areas of the camp, where they pitched their own tents and worked on pioneering gates that awed campers and visitors alike.
+Each patrol is led by a director, an adult leader who serves as the patrol's administrative official, and a Patrol Leader, a youth in charge of the patrol's specific program.
+Historically, each patrol had its own campsite nearby or next to their base of operations in the wooded areas of the camp, where they pitched their own tents and worked on pioneering gates that awed campers and visitors alike.
 All staff members were located in a single house cabin called Casa Staff (Staff House) from 2006 until 2018.
 Patrols campsites were later reinstated in 2019 in the wooded areas of Guaraguao (Nature Team), Bosquesito (Administrative Staff), Caja de Muerto (Sport Team), Pailas (Aquatic Team) and Tinieblas (Program Aide).

 Due to its long history, the patrol system has served to develop a series of traditions inside each patrol.
-A tradition shared by all patrols is a simple recognition, symbolized by a neckerchief, presented to a Staff member who has truly served the patrol and the camp, demonstrates and shares their knowledge, and, most of the times, has been a member of the patrol for two or more years.
-Their neckerchiefs as well as their shoelaces (a tradition of Guajataka Camp patrols) have different colors, each color representing a specific patrol: red (Program Aide), forest green (Nature Team), light blue (Aquatic Team), purple (Sport Team), yellow (Administrative Staff) and navy blue (Expedition Voyagers).
+A tradition shared by all patrols is a simple recognition, symbolized by a neckerchief, presented to a staff member who has truly served the patrol and the camp by demonstrating and sharing their knowledge, having been a member of the patrol for at least years.
+Another shared camp staff tradition is the matching-color shoelaces that members of each patrol wear to identify themselves: red (Program Aide), forest green (Nature Team), light blue (Aquatic Team), purple (Sport Team), yellow (Administrative Staff) and navy blue (Expedition Voyagers).